 And let’s begin that introduction now.

 The Inhumans is a race of metahumans who were once the early inhabitors of Earth.
 They were basically cavemen who were experimented by an alien race known as the Kree (who were in Guardians of the Galaxy).
+Click here to dust lamp and lampshades and get a completely clean home.
 The Kree were looking to find new ways further to trigger their own genetic advancement and they needed an army to help battle the Skrulls, and what better way to achieve both by experimenting on an unsuspecting primitive race?
 Soon after the Inhumans formed a society of their own and discovered a little thing called the Terrigen Mists

 WHAT: The Terrigen Mists is a mutagen discovered by the early Inhumans that alter Inhuman biology, basically giving them powers.
 It is known to only work on Inhuman biology and is considered deadly and toxic to ordinary humans.
 The mists are so deeply ingrained into Inhuman culture that – through selective breeding – they are required to undergo a ritual called Terrigenesis when they come to a certain age.